 High school students planning to major in classical studies at UC Santa Cruz do not need any specific preparation other than the high school courses required for UC admission.
 Previous study of Latin or Greek is valuable, but not required.
-Students whose high schools do not offer Latin or Greek will be able to learn those languages at UC Santa Cruz, where the classics program is of high quality.
+Students whose high schools do not offer Latin or Greek will be able to learn those languages at UC Santa Cruz.

 Information for Transfers

-While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
+While it is not a condition of admission, students from California community colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.

-Many of our students have gone on to do graduate work in Classics and other fields.
+Many of our students have gone on to do graduate work in classical studies and other fields.
 The qualities required for success in our major, however, are also readily transferable to other careers: